-APPROVAL OF AGENDA
+APPROVAL OF AGENDA:

 Chairperson Norbury announced that Application #PL2017-223 had been added as agenda Item 2.
 He asked for a motion to approve the agenda as amended.

-A motion was made by Board Member Funk, seconded by Board Member Lopez, that the agenda be approved as amended.
-The motion carried unanimously.
+On the motion of Mr. Funk, seconded by Mr. Lopez, the Planning Commission voted unanimously by voice vote to APPROVE the agenda as amended